johnabil/tenancy/README.md

-# Tenancy for Node js
+# Tenancy for Node.js

-a package to implement multi tenant apps in node with ease
+a package to implement multi tenant apps in node with ease.
+Trying to make it like [Tenancy for Laravel](https://tenancyforlaravel.com)

 ## Table of Contents